 How do I know that my counsellor will keep what I say confidential?

 It is every counsellors ethical obligation to inform you of all limits to confidentiality.
 You have the right to confidentiality in all but a few circumstances and I will discuss that with you at your first session.
-You will be asked to sign an “Informed Consent” form at the beginning of your counselling.
+Once you have created your online account, and within your intake process, you will be prompted to complete an “Informed Consent” form before beginning your counselling.
 This consent will act as a confidentiality contract between us.

 What if my symptoms get worse after I start counselling?